 To reduce your emissions, select nonstop flights whenever possible.
 Lots of greenhouse gas emissions are related to the takeoff, landing, and ground operations of a plane.
 Your own time is valuable, too, so flying nonstop is a bargain ecologically and saves you time.
 If a nonstop flight isn’t an option or it’s too expensive, try to avoid out-of-the-way layovers to minimize the distance traveled.

 Drive During Off-Peak Times

 The fuel consumption rates of vehicles can double on congested roads because fuel economy rapidly declines at lower speeds.
 Frequent braking and acceleration consumes more gas than cruising at highway speeds.

-Studies also show that traffic jams are bad for your health because you inhale more auto fumes, and driving during rush hour is associated with high blood pressure and stress levels.
+Studies also show that traffic jams are bad for your health because you inhale more auto fumes, and the stress of driving during rush hour is associated with high blood pressure.

 If you must travel during rush hour or in high-traffic areas, use a GPS with traffic updates or an app such as Waze or Apple Maps to steer clear of congested construction zones, collisions, and bottlenecks.
 As a bonus, this also reduces the wear and tear on your vehicle wear as well as fuel costs.

 Editor’s note: Originally published on May 8, 2015, this article was updated in October 2018.